 bulbs from the outside before moving to the

-ARE these things we're using to gauge spring's arrival?"
+ARE these things we're using to gauge the greening of spring?"

 Laying the Groundwork: Selecting